Skip to main content

 As a parent and advocate for children with neurodiversities, I've seen firsthand how simple accommodations can make a world of difference, both at home and in the classroom.
 Whether it’s creating a quiet space for focused work or using visual schedules to help with transitions, these small changes are pivotal in fostering an environment where our kids can truly thrive.

 In my experience, communication is key.
 Engaging with teachers and understanding their perspectives allows us to collaborate effectively.
-At home, I encouraged my children to express their needs, which not only empowered them but also helped me learn how to support them better.
+At home, I encouraged my children to express their needs, which not only empowered them but also helped me learn to better support them.

 Every child deserves a chance to shine, and with the right tools, we can help illuminate their unique paths.